iamcco/coc-flutter/CHANGELOD.md

 ## [1.9.1] - 2021-03-15

-- fix device loading status if there no device available
+- Fixed device loading status if there are no device connected
-- fix `foldcolumn` is number which vim and neovim < 0.5.0 and neovim 0.5.0 is string
+- Fixed `foldcolumn` is number which vim and neovim < 0.5.0 and neovim 0.5.0 is string
-- let coc handle output channel
+- Fixed flutter output channel being empty when reloading the extension
-- fix type and lint errors for new node version

 ## [1.9.0] - 2021-03-11